ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 (3) Set-up your CoE account to use github command-line tools.
 This included a) creating your SSH private/public key and uploading it to github b) performed basic configurations using the *git config* command.
 Refer lab00.

-(4) Read this article on [cloning your first repo](https://ucsb-cs56-pconrad.github.io/topics/git_cloning_your_first_repo/) and another article on [git basic workflow](https://ucsb-cs56-pconrad.github.io/topics/git_basic_workflow/).
+(4) Read the articles on [creating a github repo under an organization](https://ucsb-cs16.github.io/topics/github_com_create_private_repo_under_org/), [cloning your first repo](https://ucsb-cs56-pconrad.github.io/topics/git_cloning_your_first_repo/) and [git basic workflow](https://ucsb-cs56-pconrad.github.io/topics/git_basic_workflow/).
 Refer lab01.

-Read this article on [creating a github repo under an organization](https://ucsb-cs16.github.io/topics/github_com_create_private_repo_under_org/).
 We will now put the concepts from all the articles that you have read so far into practice.
 You may need to refer back to these articles to complete the following steps.

 * Creating a new git repo: Open a browser and navigate to our class organization on github: [ucsb-cs16-wi17](https://github.com/orgs/ucsb-cs16-wi17/dashboard).
 Then go ahead and create a PRIVATE repo containing only a README.md and a .gitignore.
 To do this click on the green button that says "New repository", and follow the steps from the ["creating a github repo under an organization"](https://ucsb-cs16.github.io/topics/github_com_create_private_repo_under_org/) article.
 If you are working with a partner, only one of you needs to create the repo.
 Make sure you follow the right naming convention for your repo.
 If your github username is jgaucho and your partner's is alily, you should name your repo lab02_alily_jgaucho.
 Notice that the github usernames are listed in alphabetical order.
 Also make sure your repo is PRIVATE, so that you code cannot be viewed by your classmates.